hackoregon/linux-laptop-setup/vagrant-box-creation/README.md

     ```

     Then you'll get prompted for a password.
 Enter the 'hack' password and you'll be logged in to the server.
+14. Type `sudo shutdown -h now` to power off the virtual machine.
+You'll need to enter the password.
+15. Go to the VirtualBox "Snapshots" page and take a snapshot, so you can get back to this state.

+## Installing the services
+1. Boot the machine up.
+2. Open a terminal and type `ssh hack@localhost -p2222`.

 2. Type `git clone https://github.com/hackoregon/linux-laptop-setup`.
 3. Type `cd linux-laptop-setup`.
 4. Type `git checkout <working branch>`.